ifeLight/naigex-coin/doc/tokendesign.md

-# CENTRE Fiat Token
+# Naigex Fiat Token
-The CENTRE Fiat Token contract is an ERC-20 compatible token.
+The Naigex Fiat Token contract is an ERC-20 compatible token.
 It allows minting/burning of tokens by multiple entities, pausing all activity, freezing of individual addresses, and a way to upgrade the contract so that bugs can be fixed or features added.
+This was initially cloned from Centre tokens.

 ## Roles
 The `FiatToken` has a number of roles (addresses) which control different functionality: